The best sales to shop this weekend: Sephora, Caraway, Outdoor Voices and more | CNN Underscored

 More deals to shop

-• During Macy’s Great Shoe Sale, get 40% off 2 or more pairs or 30% off 1 pair when you use code GREAT at checkout.
+• During the Macy’s Great Shoe Sale, get 40% off two or more pairs or 30% off one pair when you use code GREAT at checkout.

-• Upgrade your kitchen tools to something more stylish (but still ultra-practical) at GIR.
-Right now, when you buy 2, you’ll get 1 free sitewide.
+• Upgrade your kitchen tools to something more stylish (but still ultra practical) at GIR.
+Right now, when you buy two, you’ll get one free sitewide.

 • Shop the Spring Fling Flash Sale at DreamCloud and get 33% off mattresses and bedding sitewide now through Monday.